 I replied to the question, what would you have us say to the world:

 I would have them, on their website, say EXACTLY what you said here.
 Saying nothing is not an option.

-If I remember right, there were students from North Sharon Baptist Church when Polly and I attended Midwestern Baptist College in the mid-1970’s.
+If I remember correctly, there were students from North Sharon Baptist Church when Polly and I attended Midwestern Baptist College in the mid-1970s.

 Revival Fires, the ministry of Dennis Corle, carries the book.
 Their website says this about the book:

 In a country church two male workers are accused of committing horrible crimes against children while running Sunday school bus routes.
 What should they do?
 How should they react in the midst of a county-wide scandal?
 How does a pastor keep from seeing his ministry, at the least, paralyzed and, at the worst, destroyed?
 How does he deal with the accused and their accusers?

 Pastor Bill Wininger tells the amazing story of a church which experienced just such a traumatic event and amazingly, survived the ordeal with minimal damage done to the church.
 A Church Falsely Accused is the astonishing story of the North Sharon Baptist Church, a country church whose commitment to Christ and to the lost in its community saw victory through a vicious scandal.

 In August 2014, Wininger was arrested and charged with four counts of simple battery.
 AJC.com reports:

 A former Douglasville pastor was released from jail Friday after spending a night there on charges of having inappropriate sexual contact with a member of the staff at the church and school that is one of the oldest private Christian academies in Georgia.